sd4483/Obsidian/Software Testing/Introduction to Software Testing.md

 For formal specifications, there are specific coverage criteria to measure how good the test suite is to verify the system based on formal specification.

+**Coverage & Graphs** : Test coverage is defined based on how much of the program graph is covered based on the given set of paths (eg: all nodes, all edges, all paths of a certain length)

 **Complexity**

 Measure of the costs of constructing, executing, and maintaining a test  suite.